Sonic Mania: Sonic Mania Plus

-An expanded version of the game, Sonic Mania Plus, was released in North America and Europe at retail and as downloadable content for the original version on July 17, 2018, and in Japan on July 19, 2018.
+An expanded version, Sonic Mania Plus, was released in North America and Europe at retail and as downloadable content for the original version on July 17, 2018, and in Japan on July 19, 2018.
 A version for Amazon Luna was released on October 20, 2020.
 It adds playable characters Mighty the Armadillo and Ray the Flying Squirrel from the 1993 arcade game SegaSonic the Hedgehog, each with unique abilities: Mighty can slam the ground and is immune to spikes when in ball form, while Ray can glide without losing altitude.
 Plus also adds an "Encore Mode" with remixed levels and a reworked lives mechanic, a pinball bonus stage, and a four-player competition mode.
 Additionally, an update released alongside Sonic Mania Plus adds more cutscenes and a reworked Metal Sonic battle based on his appearance in Knuckles' Chaotix (1995).
 The physical version was released with a 32-page art book and a reversible cover in the style of Genesis or Mega Drive boxart covers, depending on the region.
 A soundtrack CD was included with the Japanese physical release.

 In an interview with Famitsu, Iizuka explained that Sonic Mania was not intended to have a physical release; Sega staff requested one, but a retail version would have presented a challenge for the production schedule.
-After the game launched, fans also expressed interest in a physical version.
+After the launch, fans also expressed interest in a physical version.
 As a retail release would cost more than the downloadable version, the team added value with new content.
 Mighty and Ray were included because they were rarely featured in games; to accommodate them, level designs had to be altered.
 Additionally, the multiplayer mode was updated because of the increased number of selectable characters.

 In 2023, Netflix announced that Sonic Mania Plus would be available for iOS and Android devices via the Netflix Games service in 2024.
-The game was released on May 7, 2024.
+It was released on May 7, 2024.
 The ports were developed by Lab42, a developer owned by Sumo Digital, and published by Netflix.